I collect the odd and curious areas of paper money in addition to

 mainline aspects like Ohio and Indiana obsolete notes and Confederate notes.

-Colonial collectors seek notes from each of the 13 colonies (plus
+collectors seek notes from each of the 13 colonies (plus Vermont) or

-Vermont) or from a specific Colony or perhaps Continental issues made
+from a specific Colony or perhaps Continental issues made by the

-not pristine examples but rather have survived — barely — in battered
+pristine examples but rather have survived — barely — in battered and

 A bit of history is in order.
 Colonial paper money has been around

 since the first Province of Massachusetts Bay notes of 1690 were

 emitted.
 Coins were hard to come by in Colonial America.
 Most of what